 Stimulants include prescription medications, cocaine, and methamphetamine.
 The NSDUH published that in 2013, in the month prior to the survey, 1.5 million Americans aged 12 and older abused cocaine.
 In the same year, 1.2 million abused methamphetamine, as reported by NIDA.
 Stimulant withdrawal generally has side effects, such as intense mood swings, trouble sleeping, depression, headaches, fatigue, low energy levels, anxiety, and drug cravings.

 Finding a treatment program that meets your individual needs is essential.
 The Recovery Village provides multiple levels of care offered by expert staff members.
-For more information on the best sub-acute detox program for you or your loved one, contact an admissions specialist at The Recovery Village today.
+For more information contact an admissions specialist at The Recovery Village today.